pswpswpsw/pswpswpsw.github.io/_pages/services.md

 * Reviewer
-  * Proceedings of the Royal Society A
+  * Proceedings of the Royal Society A, AIAA Journal, Journal of Sound and Vibration, IEEE Access, Entropy, AIAA Scitech Conferences, Fluids
-  * AIAA Journal
-  * Journal of Sound and Vibration
-  * IEEE Access
-  * Entropy

 * President
   * MTech (2016 – Present)